Ida Karlsson

 The Interplay of Genes and Environment across Multiple Studies (IGEMS) consortium

-I am part of the IGEMS consortium, which integrates data across twin studies of adult development and aging to address issues of gene-environment interplay in Alzheimer’s Disease and related dementias (ADRD).
+I am part of the IGEMS consortium (PI at KI), which integrates data across twin studies of adult development and aging to address issues of gene-environment interplay in Alzheimer’s Disease and related dementias (ADRD).
 Within IGEMS, I lead studies of cardiometabolic risk factors of ADRD and am the lead of the Statistical Methods work group and the Genotyping and Polygenic Scores work group.

 Teaching